Data-driven Methods Applied to Soft Robot Modeling and Control: A Review: Statistical Method

+Because statistical models only consider data relationships, such models have shown high potential to cope with various kinds of data.
+At first, statistical models only include robot actuation for modeling\cite{15CK}.
+Then, position feedback is involved in \cite{17AM} for adaptive modeling and control.
+Furthermore, temporal values are applied for control in \cite{16HW, 16WXb}.
+The authors of \cite{19GF} even include visual information for kinematic control.
+Recently, sensing information from various sensors like resistance and force sensors has been employed in \cite{23KT,20JL} for modeling adjustment.
+Most statistical approaches can be applied for both modeling and control with different inputs, like two SVR models in \cite{17AM}.

+Besides data categories, the methods also evolve over time.
+For instance, the Jacobian matrix is involved in the EKF in \cite{11DR}, and the pseudo rigid robot model takes its place in \cite{18DL}.
+The authors of \cite{18ML} apply the adaptative Kalman filter, which shows strong robustness against the model nonlinearity and uncertainty instead of EKF.
+Recently, the unscented Kalman filter is leveraged in \cite{23KT}, which can apply the implicit Gaussian process for robot modeling.
+Also, GPR also evolves over time.
+The whole working space is divided into several regions, and each part requires a single GPR model for local modeling in \cite{19GF}.
+Then, only one online learning GPR model is employed to model the whole working space in \cite{20ZT}, and a meta-learning GPR model is employed in \cite{23ZT} for multiple new unknown working spaces.

-Statistical models make some assumptions about the data from the perspective of statistics, and the Gaussian distribution is involved in a large number of models.
-Such models can update during training, hence they can attain an acceptable performance even with a small amount of data and become more effective with more data.
-Moreover, some of them do not have any input and output data constraints, which can be leveraged for both modeling and control with the same model.
-Gaussian distribution, as a general data distribution, is also utilized as weight parameters \cite{14MR}, encoding models \cite{19BY} and noise models \cite{18ML}.
-A comparison of some typical papers applying statistical models is shown in Table \ref{table_s}.
+Statistical methods make data distribution assumptions from the perspective of statistics.
+They can attain an acceptable performance even with a small amount of data and become more effective with more data.
+Moreover, most of them can be leveraged for both modeling and control.
+A comparison of some typical papers applying statistical methods is shown in Table \ref{table_s}.
+This table first includes a simple regression model SVR in \cite{17AM}, then includes two regression approaches GPR in \cite{20ZT} and LWPR in \cite{17KL}.
+Finally, the observer EKF in \cite{16AA} is introduced.